 Unitil - The GSEP statute (as currently drafted) prohibits local gas distribution companies (“LDCs”) from including improvements for the principal purpose of serving new customers in GSEP.
 Therefore, as a practical matter, the proposed revision is unnecessary.
 Moreover, the proposed revision may have the unintended consequence of prohibiting the LDCs from engaging in pressure conversion work (i.e., converting low pressure segments to high pressure), which is an integral part of GSEP and necessary for a fully integrated natural gas distribution system.

-May include “non-pipe alternatives”
+May include “non-gas pipe alternatives”

 Proposed by: Eversource Energy; Liberty; National Grid; Unitil